Greece › Crete › Chania Hotels

 Hotel Phone: +30 23108 10624

-Five-star, adults-only, beachfront getaway on Glaros Beach, about three and a half km from Chania’s Old Town.
-This upbeat resort features two outdoor pools, one split-level pool that overlooks the beach with music and bar service, an a second quiet, heated pool set back from the sea.
-An indoor pool can be found in the holistic spa, focusing on local Cretan and Greek healing traditions.
+High-end, adults-only resort on Glaros Beach, located 3.5km west of the Old Town.
+This is the best choice for those seeking a modern beach club vibe within easy reach of the city.
+This upbeat resort features two outdoor pools: one split-level pool overlooking the beach with music and bar service, and a second quiet, heated pool set back from the sea.
+An indoor pool is available in the holistic spa, which focuses on local Cretan and Greek healing traditions.
 Every room, loft, and suite here features a walk-in shower and private terrace with its own outdoor jacuzzi, plunge pool, or swimming pool.
-The small but mighty culinary program here features a Cretan-Mediterannean restaurant with a broad wine selection, a sushi and champagne bar, a stylish cocktail lounge, and a sunny, toes-in-the-water pool bar.
+The small but mighty culinary program here features a Cretan-Mediterranean restaurant with a broad wine selection, a sushi and champagne bar, a stylish cocktail lounge, and a sunny, toes-in-the-water pool bar.

 6. Palazzo Duca